yshchohaleu/minglesports-tasks/README.md

-I've decided to change a little bit the initial requirements.
+The initial requirements were changed a little bit.
 To be more precise:

 1. Tasks are stored in Todo lists per user
 2. Add simple approach to publish events